demisto/content/Playbooks/playbook-PANW_-_Hunting_and_threat_detection_by_indicator_type_CHANGELOG.md

 ## [Unreleased]
 Deprecated.
-Use the "PANW - Hunting and threat detection by indicator type V2" command instead.
+Use the "PANW - Hunting and threat detection by indicator type V2" playbook instead.
 ## [20.1.0] - 2020-01-07
 -